Qualitative Data Analysis

-This introductory course provides participants with the skills to conduct qualitative data analysis.
+This advanced course provides participants with the skills to conduct qualitative data analysis.
 While providing an overview of different analytical approaches, the focus in our activities will be on thematic analysis.
 It provides an introduction to qualitative data analysis.
 It explores ways of organising and analysing qualitative data, and the practicalities of doing so.
-Through a practical exercise where we analyse qualitative interview data, participants will be able to gain experience of conducting their own qualitative data analysis by focusing on thematic analysis.
+Through a practical exercise where we analyse qualitative interview data provided by the trainer, participants will be able to gain experience of conducting their qualitative data analysis by focusing on thematic analysis.

 - Understand the principles of qualitative data analysis.

 - Have knowledge of the theories and methods of qualitative data analysis.